particle-iot/docs/src/content/getting-started/integrations/community-integrations/about-community-integrations.md

 - The documentation content at docs.particle.io is Apache 2 licensed, so submissions will have that license as well.
 - Once your content is ready, send an email to docs-submission (at) particle.io.

+A good example is the [Influx Data](/getting-started/integrations/community-integrations/influxdata/) documentation, which is a contributed submission.